-At least 5 people hospitalized after shooting at festival
+Shooting at California garlic festival kills 3, injures 12

 Natalie Martinez, a Gilroy Resident, told the Mercury News that she had gone to get food and separated from her two daughters.
 “I ran to find the girls . and we basically ran into each other.
 I thought, We’re open prey.
 It was awful.”

-Video first posted on social media sites about 5:30 p.m. showed people running for safety at the festival,
+Video first posted on social media sites about 5:30 p.m. showed people running for safety at the festival.

-Agents from the federal Bureau of Alcohol, Tobacco, Firearms and Explosives are responding to the scene of the shooting.
+Agents from the federal Bureau of Alcohol, Tobacco, Firearms and Explosives responded to the scene of the shooting.

-Gilroy is a city of roughly 50,000 located about 80 miles (176 kilometers) southeast of San Francisco.
-It’s dubbed the “Garlic Capital of the World,” and the annual garlic festival is a three-day celebration featuring food, cooking competitions and music that attracts more than 100,000 people.
-Sunday was the final day of this year’s event.

 The Gilroy Police Department on its Twitter account issued a statement saying: “The hearts of Gilroy PD and entire community go out to the victims of today’s shooting at the Garlic Festival.
 The scene is still active.
 If you are looking for a loved one, please go to the reunification center at Gavilan College at parking lot B.”